vjlab/resources/README.md

 Useful sources: Wikipedia, Reddit Explain Like I'm 5 (ELI5), Khan Academy (for undergraduate-level academic concepts), Stackoverflow (a Q&A site for programming), Youtube.

 The point here is not so much the mere acquisition of facts, but the ability to solve problems independently without needing anyone's help.
 Most people are nice enough to help, but, well, it's not nice to keep bugging someone when the exact same content is available on Youtube.
-These Youtube videos are made by people who make a living out of producing such tutorials and content, so they'll definitely be much better at *teaching* stuff.
+These Youtube videos are made by people who make a living out of producing such tutorial videos, so they'll definitely be much better at *teaching* stuff.

-Unfortunately, almost all the software we use is not very well-documented, or the documentation is written in a way that's only accessible to intermediate users.
-In this case, there's usually a "default setting" that work for most cases - go with that.
-Otherwise, enter random numbers just to see what errors you get - or if the program returns garbage, this is good information too, because you can then figure out *why* it's garbage.

 ## About This Repo
 This repo contains several tutorial files, with varying levels of difficulty.
 There's not much in the way of progression, you should be able to start wherever you want.
 Some tutorials have recommended prerequisites, these will be listed near the top of that tutorial.